Minasardari/Berkeley_CapstoneProject/README.md

    Address BP/lipid control and mobility barriers where relevant.
    Prioritize care navigation for lower-income or low-education patients.

+### Leasson Learned:
+“My first SHAP run flagged a red flag—key signals like High Blood Pressure and High Cholesterol were ‘missing.’
+Turns out I’d accidentally excluded the binary features from my preprocessing.
+After adding them back into the ColumnTransformer, the models slowed a bit but became reliable, and the feature attributions and outcomes finally made clinical sense.”
+“I also discovered that using Python’s gc.collect() (garbage collector) between GridSearchCV loops prevented the process from getting stuck indefinitely.
+This simple fix helped free up memory, allowing my hyperparameter tuning to run smoothly and complete successfully.”

 ##### Contact and Further Information
 linkedin :[Mina Sardari](www.linkedin.com/in/mina-s-3b728651)